 King Menes aka Hor-Aha, is considered to be the founder of the first Dynasty who united Upper and Lower Egypt.
 It was during this period that the divine kingship became well established as Egypt’s form of government, and with it, an entire culture that would remain virtually unchanged for the next 3000 or more years.
 Writing evolved from a few simple signs mainly used to denote quantities of substances and their provenance, to a complex system of several hundreds of signs with both phonetic and ideographic values.

 A very important change that marks the beginning of the Early Dynastic Period is the rise of urbanism.
 Inhabitants of small settlements throughout the country abandoned their homes and moved to larger communities and cities.
 Several key factors, that could vary from region to region, have influenced this process of urbanization.

 Evidence of temples or shrines from Predynastic and early Dynastic times are scant, except for some material from Abydos and Hierakonpolis.
-Shrines seems to have consisted of a matting of woven reeds attached to a wooden framework.
-Naturally these things have perished through time, but hieroglyphic texts, cylinder seals and ebony and ivory tablets from the Archaic Period show representations of early shrines.
+Shrines seem to have consisted of a matting of woven reeds attached to a wooden framework.
+Naturally, these things have perished through time, but hieroglyphic texts, cylinder seals and ebony and ivory tablets from the Archaic Period show representations of early shrines.